 Community Led Learning

-Community Led Learning supports the development of peoples’ skills, health, financial security and career prospects by offering learning opportunities to those who feel they need it most.
+Community Learning in Oxfordshire supports the development of peoples’ skills, health, financial security and career prospects by offering learning opportunities to those who feel they need it most.

 Working in Partnership

 By developing effective partnerships with residents, local services, agencies and learning providers we can maximise resources, meet priorities and contribute to positive community relations.
 Our partners include: Homelessness charities, voluntary organisations, mental health agencies, local authority community teams, housing associations, Citizens Advice Bureau, public health.

 The Oxfordshire Learning Network (OLN), Oxfordshire’s Community Learning Trust, facilitates community learning reaching those most in need of support and once members of the local community are engaged in learning, the foundations for a learning hub are laid.

 Discover some of the partnership organisations we work with here.